Governor Hutchinson’s Strategy for Arkansas

 JLTV Press Conference

-The application period for the Arkansas Governor’s Intern Program is open.
-The deadline to apply for the Fall 2016 program has been extended to September 9, 2016.
+The application period for the Arkansas Governor’s Intern Program is CLOSED.

 This select group of young men and women from across the Natural State dedicate their time, talents, energy, and service to the office of Governor.
 These committed citizens become a part of the Governor’s team.
 The assignments given to an intern on any given day could include but are not limited to researching a topic, managing incoming inquiries, attending legislative interim committee meetings, and writing memos.